Published by Jeremy. Last Updated on November 22, 2023.

-When we first heard about the laser light show, taking place between December 10th and 20th in 2020, we knew we had to buy tickets for it right away.
+When we first heard about the laser light show, we knew we had to buy tickets for it right away.
 We snapped up a spot for opening night and eagerly awaited what was in store for us.

 Lasers Bring the Cheer in North Park